TUMFTM/FlexCloud/README.md

    ros2 launch flexcloud pcd_georef.launch.py traj_path:=test/poseData.txt poses_path:=test/poses_map.txt
    ```

-3. Optional: Select control points
-   * if your reference trajectory and your SLAM trajectory are not time-synchronized, you can set the parameter `auto_cp` to `false` and select the control points for rubber-sheeting manually.
-   * after the trajectories are loaded and the target trajectory is roughly aligned to the master trajectory you are asked in the command window to select control points for the rubber-sheet transformation (the amount of points can be configured in the config file).
-   * select the desired points using the `Publish Point` button in RVIZ and follow the instructions in the console.

-4. Inspect results
+3. Inspect results
-   * results of the rubber-sheet transformation & the resulting, transformed point cloud map are visualized in RVIZ.
+   * results of the rubber-sheet transformation & the resulting, transformed point cloud map are visualized in Rerun.
    * adjust the parameters if the results are satisfying
    * see table for explanation of single topics
    * follow the instructions below (Content->Analysis) to get a quantitative evaluation fo the georeferencing